HCL-TECH-SOFTWARE/ounce-maven-plugin/README.md

       client is not on the path
       Expression: ${ounce.installDir}

+    name
+      This is the name that the assessment will be saved as in the Enterprise Console.
+      Expression: ${ounce.name}

     pathVariableMap
       Map of Ounce variable names and paths. pathVariableMap variables are automatically registered with Ounce by the